 please send an email to this special email I created: email@example.com

 include the following:

 Name, pronouns, a little about your interest and/or background with astrology and poetry, how you will be paying (venmo or cashapp and if you are outside the USA I will take paypal/wise if need be.)
+If you want to do a split payment, please just let me know.
 Don’t overthink the part about astrology/poetry in this email, I love beginners and it’s just to know where everyone is at.
 Everyone is welcome and there certaintly isn’t anything you need to already know.
 Also let me know in this email if you wish to be added to a mailing list for the sole purpose of being notified for future lectures/workshops of mine.

 Title the email: Save Me A Seat